pitt-cdm/2019spring/plans/lesson-14.md

 ### Before you leave
 I want to show you where/how to turn a github repo with html files into an actual website.
+All you need is an index.html file in the home directory, and to activate GitHub Pages:

 [!screencast: activating github pages from the settings page](activate-github-pages.gif)